Susanne Nielsen

-Susanne Nielsen is a former Danish international cricketer who represented the Denmark women's national team between 1993 and 1999.
+Susanne Nielsen is a Danish former international cricketer who represented the Denmark women's national team between 1993 and 1999.
 Her sister, Inger Nielsen, also played for Denmark.

 She holds the undesirable distinction of scoring the most ducks in Women's Cricket World Cup history (6).

 Nielsen played domestic cricket for Nykøbing Mors Cricket Club.
 As of 1995 she worked as a medical secretary.